Richard Hadlee: Test career

 An all-rounder who was primarily a bowler, in an 86-Test career he took 431 wickets (at the time the world record), and was the first bowler to pass 400 wickets, with an average of 22.29, and made 3124 Test runs at 27.16, including two centuries and 15 fifties.

 Hadlee is rated by many experts as the greatest exponent of bowling with the new ball.
 He was the master of (conventional) swing and was the original Sultan of Swing.
-Hadlee was seen as one of the finest fast bowlers of his time, despite the contemporaneous presence during his playing career of extremely high quality players such as Dennis Lillee, Imran Khan, Andy Roberts, Michael Holding, Joel Garner, Kapil Dev, Ian Botham, Wasim Akram and Malcolm Marshall among others.
+Hadlee was seen as one of the finest fast bowlers of his time, despite the contemporaneous presence of high-quality players such as Dennis Lillee, Imran Khan, Andy Roberts, Michael Holding, Joel Garner, Kapil Dev, Ian Botham, Wasim Akram and Malcolm Marshall among others.

 As one of the four top all-rounders of his time, (the others being Imran Khan, Kapil Dev and Ian Botham) Hadlee had the best bowling average of the four, but the lowest batting average.

 Born in Christchurch, Hadlee made his first class debut for Canterbury in 1971/72 and his Test match debut in 1973 – on both occasions, his first delivery was dispatched to the boundary.
-Hadlee was an inconsistent performer at Test level for several years; however a breakthrough performance against India in 1976 in which he took 11 wickets in a game resulting in a win by New Zealand cemented his place in the side.
+Hadlee was an inconsistent performer at Test level for several years, but a breakthrough performance against India in 1976, in which he took 11 wickets in a game resulting in a win by New Zealand, cemented his place in the side.
 In 1978, Hadlee helped New Zealand to a historic first win over England by taking 6 for 26 in England's second innings, bowling the visitors out for 64 chasing a target of 137.